ckipp01/yaidom-exercise/README.rst

 Although this is not shown here, yaidom is not only flexible in the choice of the underlying XML DOM-like implementation, but it is also a basis for creating arbitrary "yaidom dialects" on top of it, as "specific type-safe DOM trees".
+This is probably the real benefit of yaidom, as is illustrated by projects like `TQA`_ (for XBRL querying).
+Indeed, using TQA would have made this exercise a lot easier, because of its higher level of abstraction.

 Note that in comparison the Scala XML library does not offer this flexibility in supporting multiple "backends" and "dialects".
 Neither does it enforce the creation of namespace-well-formed XML.
 For these reasons, yaidom had to be developed as an